apache/trafficcontrol/docs/source/api/deliveryserviceserver.rst

 ``POST``
 ========
-Assign a set of one or more servers to a Delivery Service
+Assign a set of one or more servers to a :term:`Delivery Service`

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [2]_